Rami-Sabbagh/Rami-Sabbagh/README.md

 # Greetings 👋

-Hey there, I'm Rami Sabbagh, An IT student at [Damascus University](https://en.wikipedia.org/wiki/Damascus_University).
+Hey there, I'm Rami Sabbagh, A 3rd year IT student at [Damascus University](https://en.wikipedia.org/wiki/Damascus_University).

 Started programming at the age of 13 (~8 years ago) with the help of the Internet.
 Been passionate in computers ever since.